Nageswaraswamy Temple

-Nageswaraswamy Temple, Kumbakonam is a Hindu temple dedicated to Shiva located in Kumbakonam in Thanjavur district, Tamil Nadu, India.
-The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars and classified as Paadal Petra Sthalam.
+Nageswaraswamy Temple is a Hindu temple dedicated to Shiva located in Kumbakonam in Thanjavur district, Tamil Nadu, India.
+The presiding deity is revered in the 7th-century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars and classified as Paadal Petra Sthalam.
 The temple is counted as the earliest of all Chola temples.
-Shiva in the guise of Nagaraja, the serpent king..
+Shiva in the guise of Nagaraja, the serpent king.

 There are many inscriptions associated with the temple indicating contributions from Cholas, Thanjavur Nayaks and Thanjavur Maratha kingdom.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, including the towering gopuram gatehouses, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple complex is one of the largest in the state and it houses three gateway towers known as gopurams.
 The temple has numerous shrines, with those of Nageswarar, Pralayamkathanathar and Periyanayagi being the most prominent.
 The temple complex houses many halls and three precincts; the most notable is the second precinct built during the Vijayanagar period that has many sculptures.
 The temple has six daily rituals at various times from 5:30 a.m. to 10 p.m., and twelve yearly festivals on its calendar.
 The temple is maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 Legend

 During the time when Adisesha was feeling under the weight of the earth, he did penance at Kuvivanam.
 Parvathy appeared and blessed him at this place to get strength.
 The water body in the temple is called Naga Theertham.
-Th temple known is for its shrine of Rahu, one of the nine celestial bodies in the Navagrahas.
+The temple known is for its shrine of Rahu, one of the nine celestial bodies in the Navagrahas.
 A legend has it that the mythological serpents Dakshan and Kaarkotakan worshipped Lord Shiva here.
 Legend also has it that King Nala worshipped Shiva here as in Thirunallar.
 There is a Naganathar temple at Tirunageswaram having similar features like temple.
-This place has been referred in Tevaram written by Saint Tamil poet of 7th Century AD, Thirugnana Sambanthar.
+This place has been referred in Tevaram written by Saint Tamil poet of 7th Century CE, Thirugnana Sambanthar.